basilhussain/stm8-crc/README.md

 # Code Size

 To attain the fastest execution, generally some trade-offs often have to be made, and in the case of this library, it is at the expense of compiled code size.
 Primarily due to the use of loop-unrolling, the size of the assembly CRC functions are larger than their reference C counterparts, but not by an egregious amount - typically only roughly twice the size.
-For example:
+Some selected examples:

 * `crc8_1wire_update` (ASM): 45 bytes
 * `crc8_1wire_update_ref` (C): 41 bytes
 * `crc16_ansi_update` (ASM): 89 bytes
 * `crc16_ansi_update_ref` (C): 45 bytes
-* `crc32_update` (ASM): 198 bytes
+* `crc32_update` (ASM): 187 bytes
-* `crc32_update_ref` (C): 109 bytes
+* `crc32_update_ref` (C): 95 bytes

 If you want to use these library functions but minimise the code size, it is possible to disable the loop unrolling by commenting-out the `ASM_UNROLL_LOOP` macro definition line in `crc.c` and re-compiling.
 While this will compromise the execution speed, it should still be faster than the reference C implementations.